solserer-labs/simple.site/README.md

 {"ipsp":"your-content-hash-here"}
 ```
 ![image](https://user-images.githubusercontent.com/81876372/126907920-0c66c1ba-5aa2-4226-8d07-4659222ccc9c.png)
 4. That should be it for now.
+You should be able to see your site at your-domain.sol.place.